jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

   .. code-block:: python

-    E       assert True is True
+    E       assert True is not True

 * I change the statement to make it :ref:`True<test_what_is_true>`

   .. code-block:: python
     :lineno-start: 43
     :emphasize-lines: 4
-    :emphasize-text: not

         def test_assertion_error_w_true(self):
             assert None is not True
-            assert False is True
+            assert False is not True
-            assert True is not True
+            assert True is True

     # NOTES